GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/05I_Lambdas.md

 ## Extra Details

-Honestly there's nothing much else to add for this functionality. `TOKEN_FUN` is now has a zero-binding-power prefix rule that leads to a very barren pass to `function()`:
+Honestly there's nothing much else to add for this functionality. `TOKEN_FUN` now has a zero-binding-power prefix rule that leads to a very barren pass to `function()`:

 ```
 static void lambda(bool canAssign){